appserver-io/lang/README.md

 The data type implementations this library will provide, are

-* Object
+* Objct
 * Boolean
 * Integer
-* Float
+* Flt
-* String
+* Strng

 The following examples wil give you a short introduction about the functionality each class will provide and how you can use it in your code.
 Please be aware, that the examples are not intended to make any sense, they should only give you an idea what is possible.

-### Object
+### Objct (Object before version 5.0)

-The abstract class `Object` implements a low level presentation of a class.
+The abstract class `Objct` implements a low level presentation of a class.
 All other classes of this library use it as superclass.

 ### Boolean